2017 Is just around the corner

 The only thing is that the paper of this coloring block calendar is quite thin.
 But hey, I already figured that when BBNC had decided to use thicker paper, and then 365 sheets, you’d have to use a wedge-bolt anchor to be able to carry that weight 😀 .
 Now it already weighs 865 grams!

 So under the guise of ‘one can get used to everything’, I’ll accept the thin paper.

 Be my guest and watch the video that I’ve made from the calendar.

 [ Click and follow Tabby May Art on Vimeo ]

 Designs in the Coloring Block Calendar

 For this review I’ve colored four designs.
 It didn’t take much to pick a couple, since I’ve just started with January 1st and went on till January 4th.
-With the last one things went a bit wrong, not according plan, but I’ll tell more about that later on!
+With the last one, things went a bit wrong, not according to plan, but I’ll tell more about that later on!

 Shimmers and glitters

 And then I already reached number three.
 Last week I received a set of gold glitter, silver glitter and black glitter Spectrum Noir Sparkle brush markers.
 Those Facebook groups are really ‘bad’ for me.
 I see nice new things all the time and every time I want to try them out myself… but okay, let’s call that ‘inspiration’ haha 😉 .